 Thoreau wrote in Wild Fruits: "Before the 10th of May, the winged seeds or samarae of the elms give them a leafy appearance, or as if covered with little hops, before the leaf buds are opened.
 This must be the earliest of our trees and shrubs to go to seed.
 It is so early that most mistake the fruit before it falls for leaves, and we owe to it the first deepening of the shadows in our streets."

 Notes: American Elm was indigenous to the Garden.
 Eloise Butler catalogued it (as White Elm) on April 29, 1907.
-It is widespread in the eastern half of North American, as far west as Montana and Colorado in the US and Saskatchewan in Canada.
+It is widespread in the eastern half of North America, as far west as Montana and Colorado in the US and Saskatchewan in Canada.
 In Minnesota, native populations were found throughout the state with only scattered exceptions.

 Dutch Elm Disease: This disease, imported from Europe in the 1930s, has wiped out the Garden's extensive population of American Elm.
 Gardener Ken Avery's first notation in his reports about the disease occurs in his Report for 1964 to the Board of Park Commissioners, dated March 12, 1965, when he mentions that he had the help of a tree trimming crew to remove dead and dying elm wood.
 He then states that he believed he made an important finding as to the sanitation of diseased wood.
 He found that it took only one fourth of time to debark a tree as it did to cut it up.
-Because there were so many large large elms in the bog area of the Garden and just outside the Garden, removal would be difficult and this might be an important remedy to control the disease.
+Because there were so many large large elms in the wetland area of the Garden and just outside the Garden, removal would be difficult and this might be an important remedy to control the disease.
 [Note: it has been established by arborists that removing the bark from dead elm wood was sufficient to prevent the spread of the disease, so Ken’s remedy was on the mark.]

 Uses: The wood of American Elm is coarse, heavy, but strong.
 It warps and splits badly and is thus used only for small wood products.
 Francois Michaux noted that in the 18th and early 19th Centuries the wood was used for the naves (hubs) of coach-wheels at New York and further north where it was difficult to procure the desired Black Gum.
 Its main use was as a ornamental, particularly as a boulevard tree.
 The inner bark was also used by Native Americans for medicinal purposes.